-Organizations across all industries are digitally transforming by leveraging software to automate and optimize mission critical operations, enhance customer experiences, and drive competitive differentiation.
-Historically, organizations have principally relied on off-the-shelf packaged software and custom software solutions to operationalize and automate their businesses.
+Organizations across all industries are digitally transforming by leveraging software to automate and optimize mission critical business processes, enhance customer experiences, and drive competitive differentiation.
+Historically, organizations have principally relied on off-the-shelf packaged software and custom software solutions to operationalize and automate their business processes.
 Packaged software often fails to address unique use cases or to enable differentiation.
 It also requires organizations to adapt their business (processes, systems of record, etc.) to the software package, as opposed to adapting the software to their unique business needs.
 While traditional custom software solutions can be differentiated and tailored to meet strategic objectives, development requires a long, iterative, and cumbersome process, as well as costly integration that relies on scarce developer talent.
-We enable organizations to differentiate themselves from their competition through software-enabled digital transformation.
+Through our unified platform we enable organizations to differentiate themselves from their competition using a low-code approach, creating applications and workflows tailored to their unique business requirements.